 Detectable warning surfaces: A standardized surface feature built into or applied to walking surfaces or other elements to warn persons with vision loss/no vision of hazards on a circulation path.
+These are also known as: "Tactile Ground Indicators (TGI)" or "Tactile Warning Surface Indicators (TWSI)".

 Disability: Any restriction or lack of ability to perform an activity in the manner or within the range considered normal for a human being.

 Driveway: An internal roadway, that is not a street, private road, CEC - private road, internal road or lane, which provides vehicular access from a street, private road, CEC - private road, to parking or loading spaces.
 (Mississauga Zoning ByLaw)